Pigtail

-In the context of hairstyles, the usage of the term pigtail (or twin tail or twintail) shows considerable variation.
-The term may refer to a single braid, but is more frequently used in the plural ("pigtails") to refer to twin braids on opposite sides of the head.
-For some people, the term "pigtails" applies whether or not the hair is braided, but there is not widespread agreement on this (in places where this usage is common, unbraided pairs are called doggie ears or bunches and a single bunch, regardless of position on the head, is called a ponytail).
+Pigtails (or twin tail or twintail) are a hairstyle of twin ponytails or braids on opposite sides of the head.
+Sometimes unbraided pigtails are called doggie ears or bunches, and usage of the term "pigtails" varies.

 Word origin and usage

 The term pigtail appears in English in the American colonies in the 17th century to describe a twist of chewing tobacco.
 One of the steps in processing the tobacco was to twist a handful of leaves together to form a compact bunch that would then be cured (dried, either with or without smoking).
 The term "pigtail" was applied to the bunch based on its resemblance to a twisted pig's tail.

 From the later 17th century through the 19th century, the term came to be applied to any braided ("plaited", in British parlance) hairstyle.
 The British army also adopted a single pigtail or "queue" as its standard dress for long hair.
 British barristers continue to wear a wig with pigtails as a way to hide the hairline in an attempt to provide basic anonymity.

 Robert Louis Stevenson mentions "pigtail" referring to hair and then to "pigtail tobacco" in the first and fourth chapters of Treasure Island, respectively.

 Most modern dictionaries still define "pigtail" as a single tight braid.
 However, many speakers use the term to describe two symmetrical bunches of hair on either side of the head, braided or not.